matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ```

 Comparing by returning -1,0,1 to say if the first string is **LESS_THAN**, **EQUAL_TO**, **GREATER_THAN** the second String
-Each Algorithm object can specify it's own logic for determining order.
+Each Algorithm object can specify it's own logic for determining order

 ```java
 Collections.sort(List<String> list, Comparator<String> comparator)
 ```

-- Strategy pattern is used to specify a behavior ("how to sort").
+- Strategy pattern is used to specify a behavior ("how to sort")
 - Strategy pattern uses composition (Member Variables) over inheritance (interfaces or abstract classes)
 in the class being modified